 Maybe it’s a friend or a family member, and maybe it’s you.
 Whoever the Italy-lover on your gift list is, I think I’ve got a good selection of gift ideas below to satisfy just about every Italophile.

 Below, you’ll find sections about Italian edibles and things for the kitchen, household items (including some clothing), books about Italy, movies about Italy, travel items for people planning Italy trips, and even stuff for the younger Italophiles in your life – the kids.
+New this year, I’ve even added a section on Italian gifts on Etsy.
 I’ll probably always be expanding this list, editing it with new stuff I find, so if you’ve got a suggestion for me please pass it along.

 Take Italy Explained with you on your trip!